Skip to content

 Scope Model

 SBA supports multiple budget scopes.
-All scopes are cumulative — maxAmountMinor represents the total authorized spending across all payments (SPAs) within the scope, regardless of how many individual payments are made.
+All scopes are cumulative — maxAmountMinor represents the total authorized spending across all payments within the scope, regardless of how many individual payments are made.

 Scope Meaning